-- Only prescribed medication may be administered.
-It must be in-date and prescribed for the current condition. - Children taking prescribed medication must be well enough to attend the preschool. - Children's prescribed drugs are stored in their original containers, are clearly labelled and are inaccessible to the children. - Parents give prior written permission for the administration of medication.
-This states the name of the child, name/s of parent(s), date the medication starts, the name of the medication, the dose and times, or how and when the medication is to be administered. - The administration is recorded accurately each time it is given and is signed by staff.
-Parents sign the record book to acknowledge the administration of a medicine. - If the administration of prescribed medication requires medical knowledge, individual training is provided for the relevant member of staff by a health professional.
+- Parents must give prior written permission for the administration of medication, providing the name of the child, name/s of parent(s), date the medication starts, the name of the medication, the dose and times, or how and when the medication is to be administered. - Only prescribed medication may be administered.
+It must be in-date and prescribed for the current condition. - Children's prescribed drugs are stored in their original containers, are clearly labelled and are inaccessible to the children. - Children taking prescribed medication must be well enough to attend the preschool. - The administration of any medication is recorded accurately each time it is given and is signed by staff.
+Parents sign the record book to acknowledge the administration of a medicine. - If the administration of prescribed medication requires medical knowledge, individual training must be provided for the relevant member of staff by a health professional.